Skilled Advocacy In Protection From Abuse Matters

 There are several types of protective orders related to household abuse.
 We will fully explain the benefits of each type of order and help you obtain the protection you need.
 PFA orders include:

 - Emergency orders: When the courts are closed, a victim of abuse may be able to obtain an emergency order from an on-call magisterial district judge.
 These orders are granted on a case-by-case basis if a judge believes a victim is in immediate danger.
 An emergency order remains effective only until the next business day following the issuance of the order.
-Whether you or your child is the victim of domestic abuse, it is critical to take immediate action.
+Whether you or your child is a victim of domestic abuse, it is critical to take immediate action.
 If you are in imminent danger, call 911.

 - Temporary PFA orders: These restraining orders are frequently called ex parte PFA orders, as the abuser does not participate in the proceeding to obtain a temporary order.
 We can help you present your story to the judge.
 The judge will decide whether a temporary restraining order is appropriate based solely on the facts you provide.
 The order remains in effect until a formal hearing can be scheduled, which will occur within 10 days.